 The stress caused by dementia-related behaviors

-Anyone who has spent time with someone experiencing dementia knows that dealing with dementia-related behaviors (or Alzheimer’s behaviors) causes tremendous stress.
-For families caring for a loved one, caregiving is in itself debilitating because of round-the-clock demands and the difficulty of finding someone who can step in to give the primary caregiver a break.
+Anyone who has spent time with someone experiencing dementia knows that dealing with dementia behaviors (or Alzheimer’s behaviors) causes tremendous stress.
+For families caring for someone with dementia at home, caregiving is in itself debilitating because of round-the-clock demands and the difficulty of finding someone who can step in to give the primary caregiver a break.
 However, it’s behaviors such as exit-seeking, pacing, excessive talking, combativeness, hallucinations, and repetitive actions that can reduce even the most rested and devoted caregiver to tears before breakfast is over.

 Appropriately, when I look at books on how to provide dementia care, I find entire sections devoted to Alzheimer’s behaviors and how to deal with them.
 Advice is organized by situation, or task, such as how to deal with behaviors that occur when bathing, eating, dressing, or using the toilet.
 The consensus is that behaviors have multiple causes and are difficult to understand—that dementia-related behaviors are the real problem in dementia care.